elgarteo/zhihuR/README.md

 ## Note

 The scrapper requires a Node.js API to sign one of the parameters in the request header.
-Run `app.js` in the folder `api` before using the scrapper.
+Run `app.js` in the directory `sign` before using the scrapper.